filamentgroup/X-rayHTML/README.md

 ## Demos
 [Here’s the plugin in action](http://filamentgroup.github.com/X-rayHTML/).

-The second demo uses the plugin’s “create” event (`create.view-source` by default, but configurable) to bolt on the [Prism.js](http://prismjs.com) syntax highlighter, the third demo uses [ZeroClipboard](https://github.com/jonrohan/ZeroClipboard) to add a quick “copy to clipboard” button, and the last demo uses both.
+The second set of demos are using the plugin’s “create” event (`create.xrayhtml` by default, but configurable) to bolt on [Prism.js](http://prismjs.com) syntax highlighting and [ZeroClipboard](https://github.com/jonrohan/ZeroClipboard) for a “copy to clipboard” button.

 ## Getting Started
 Download the [production version][min] or the [development version][max], and the [structural CSS][css].